What is a Bad Credit Score for Business Loans?

 Study the Loan Agreement

 Ensure you fully understand the loan agreement once you receive an offer.
-The contract spells out the costs and responsibilities of the loan.
+The contract outlines the costs and responsibilities associated with the loan.
 Look for any hidden fees or clauses that could jeopardize your business.

 Review these crucial components of the loan agreement: